openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. tip::

     You can use the default dataset to test the module.
-Select the :code:`Download test dataset` button on the top of the second panel, which will add following files to your :code:`downloads` folder:
+Select the :code:`Download test dataset` button on the top of the second pane, which will add the following files to your :code:`downloads` folder:

     -   :code:`example.tif`: 0 bytes - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed